Extremal subsets in geodesically complete spaces with curvature bounded above: Examples

 The case $k=1$ is as follows.
 Since any point near $p$ on the shortest path $pq$ is contained in $X^1_{\hom}$, we see that $\xi$ is isolated in $\Sigma_p$.
 Together with $p\notin X^1_{\hom}$, this implies that $p$ is a branching point (see Proposition \ref{prop:br}).
 This is a contradiction.
 Thus we assume $k\ge 2$.

 We show that $B(\xi,\pi/2)$ in $\Sigma_p$ is a homology ($k-1$)-manifold, or equivalently, the subcone over $B(\xi,\pi/2)$ in $ T_p$ with the vertex removed is a homology $k$-manifold.
 This follows from \cite[Lemma 3.3]{LN:top}.
-Indeed, since $\dist_q|_{X\setminus X^k_{\hom}}$ attains a local minimum at $p$, the intersection of $B(q,|pq|)$ and a small neighborhood of $p$ is a homology $k$-manifold (see \cite[Lemma 3.1]{LN:top}).
-Therefore every point of the subcone over $B(\xi,\pi/2)$ except the vertex is contained in a limit of homology manifolds and hence it is a homology manifold point.
-As noted in Remark \ref{rem:hom}, $X^k_{\hom}$ is actually a topological manifold by assumption, but we do not use this fact.
+Indeed, since $\dist_q|_{X\setminus X^k_{\hom}}$ attains a local minimum at $p$, the intersection of $B(q,|pq|)$ and a small neighborhood of $p$ is contained in $X^k_{\hom}$, and hence is a homology $k$-manifold (see \cite[Lemma 3.1]{LN:top}; it is actually a topological manifold by Remark \ref{rem:hom}, but we will not use this fact).
+Therefore every point of the subcone over $B(\xi,\pi/2)$ except the vertex is contained in a limit of homology manifolds, which is a homology manifold by \cite[Lemma 3.3]{LN:top}.